 Metagenomic sequencing and analyses have a remarkably large application domain that includes fundamental research and biomedical sciences, as well large industries such pharma and food production.
 Although the end goal and therefore specific questions of each application area differ, two fundamental questions that have to be answered remain the same: “what species are there?” and “what are they doing?”
 BaseClear provides a complete answer for each of these questions.

 For '16S metagenomics' please refer to our Microbial diversity analysis page.

 WHOLE GENOME SEQUENCING-BASED METAGENOMICS ANALYSIS

-While metagenomics provides a wealth of knowledge with respect to the functional potential of the sampled microbial community, it does not provide information about which of their genes are expressed.
-However, this can be achieved by metatranscriptomics and starts with the extraction of RNA.
-As total extracted RNA predominantly consists of ribosomal RNA (rRNA) that does not give information about the expression of functional genes, a rRNA depletion step is performed followed by library preparation and sequencing by paired-end sequencing on the HiSEQ Illumina platform.
+While metagenomics provides a wealth of knowledge with respect to the functional potential of the sampled microbial community, it does not provide information about which of these functions are expressed.
+The latter can be achieved by metatranscriptomics and starts with the extraction of RNA.
+As the extracted RNA predominantly consists of non-coding RNAs (e.g. ribosomal RNA) that do not give information about functional expression, an rRNA depletion step is performed.
+This is followed by library preparation and paired-end sequencing on the HiSeq Illumina platform.